Trusted WordPress tutorials, when you need them most.

 If you regularly share content with specific users as private or password-protected posts, then it’s a good idea to start using a proper tool to manage user access.

-MemberPress is the best WordPress membership plugin on the market.
+MemberPress is one of the best WordPress membership plugins on the market.
 It comes with powerful access control features that allow you to restrict content to specific users.

 You can create user groups and restrict some posts or pages to those groups.
 You can also add paid subscriptions to sell members-only content on your website.